btipling/iso-babel/README.md

 #iso-babel

-This package is a [Babel](https://github.com/babel/babel) plugin lets you target the server or client directly in isomorphic JavaScript.
+This package is a [Babel](https://github.com/babel/babel) plugin that lets you target the server or client directly in isomorphic JavaScript.

 For example this: